 With so much activity, professional and otherwise, constantly erupting around them, the Sons of the Pioneers could easily have been forgiven if they’d placed their own personal lives on hold throughout this period.
 Their Decca recordings, and the hijacked Standard Radio transcription series, had brought them a larger audience than they ever dreamed possible; the group won the National Hillbilly championship; Hugh Farr alone was elected National Hillbilly Fiddling champion at a competition held in L.A.’s Olympic Auditorium.
 Sometimes, they wondered if the pace would ever let up.

-But still Tim Spencer found time to marry Velma Blanton, the girl he had met during that abortive trip to Lubbock in 1933, Bob Nolan wed his sweetheart, Clara, and Slye kept on writing to Arlene, long letters which interspersed his declarations of love with accounts of his increasingly hectic schedule.
+But still Tim Spencer found time to marry Velma Blanton, the girl he had met during that abortive trip to Lubbock in 1933, Bob Nolan wed his sweetheart, Clara, and Slye kept on writing to Arline, long letters which interspersed his declarations of love with accounts of his increasingly hectic schedule.
 If, in the course of reading and responding to her letters, he maybe missed a few hints, it is only to be expected.
 One afternoon during the fall of 1934, Slye had just come off the air after a solo rendition of the ever-popular “Swiss Yodel”, when a telephone call came through for him.
 He picked up the receiver and a familiar south-western drawl at the other end told him, “Thanks.
 It was an appropriate reception.”
-It was Arlene.
+It was Arline.

 She had finally enrolled in a college in the city, journeying in with her mother.
-She was now fully in favor of Leonard and Arlene’s dreams; may even have been hoping this excursion might hurry things along a little.
+She was now fully in favor of Leonard and Arline’s dreams; may even have been hoping this excursion might hurry things along a little.
 Besides, she smiled once the youngsters had extricated themselves from one another’s arms, “you’ll save a fortune on postage stamps!”